MysteryGenius/syte.io/content/listings/flock-cafe.md

 ---
-description: |-
-  Located in the heart Tiong Bahru, lies a quiet cafe named 'Flock Cafe'.
-Surrounded by greenery which makes it a cozy environment be it to study or enjoy a cup of tea/coffee.
+description: Nestled in the heart of Tiong Bahru lies Flock Cafe, a quiet, family-run cafe surrounded by greenery.
+Whether you’re there to study or enjoy a cup of tea/coffee, Flock’s cozy atmosphere will be sure to make you feel at home.

-  Booked slots have up to 10min grace time, do pm us/email if you're running late.
 affordability: "$$"
 title: Flock Cafe
 splash_image: assets/images/flockc.jpg